Encopresis: Treatment

+Dietary changes are an important part of managing encopresis caused by constipation.
+Management typically involves increasing dietary fiber by eating more bran, whole grains, fruits, and vegetables, along with drinking more water and fluids.
+While juices can help increase liquid intake, excess sweetened juice is generally limited due to the risk of tooth decay.
+Diet adjustments also focus on reducing foods that can contribute to constipation, such as dairy, peanuts, cooked carrots, and bananas, as well as avoiding caffeinated drinks like cola and tea.
+Overall, the emphasis is on providing well-balanced meals and snacks while limiting fast foods that are high in fats and sugars.

 The standard behavioral treatment for functional encopresis, which has been shown to be highly effective, is a motivational system such as a contingency management system.
 In addition to this basic component, seven or eight other behavioral treatment components can be added to increase effectiveness.

 Epidemiology

 The estimated prevalence of encopresis in four-year-olds is between one and three percent.
-The disorder is thought to be more common in males than females, by a factor of 6 to 1.
+The disorder is thought to be more common in males than females, by a factor of 3:1 to 6:1.